Rushcliffe: Wards

+Wider politics

+The borough straddles two parliamentary constituencies.
+Most of the borough is in the Rushcliffe constituency.
+The north-eastern part of the borough around Bingham and surrounding villages is in the Newark constituency.

 Geography

 South-east of Nottingham, the Rushcliffe boundary splits from the City of Nottingham boundary near the Holme Pierrepont Watersports Centre and then follows the River Trent to near RAF Syerston, which is the most northern part of the district, although Syerston the village itself is in the Newark and Sherwood district.
 It meets the River Devon near Cotham, then follows this river to the east southwards to where it meets the Leicestershire boundary.
 To the south, the Leicestershire/Rushcliffe boundary crosses the runways of the former RAF Langar with most of the airfield in Rushcliffe.

 Rushcliffe is split between an urbanised north-west, containing suburbs of Greater Nottingham that have not been incorporated into the city, and the south and east which is predominantly rural, which stretches to the Leicestershire border.
 Many of these villages lie in the Vale of Belvoir.
 The Grantham Canal threads from nearby Grantham through Rushcliffe to the River Trent.
 Villages in the Vale of Belvoir include Redmile, Hickling, Harby, Stathern and Langar.
 Geographically, the River Soar marks the divide between the two counties.